Running Every Day: 18 Benefits + Potential Risks Of A Daily Run

 Getting in a run every day is like achieving a “win” every single day.
 You’ve done something great for your body.

-Running every day can increase your confidence because it can build self-efficacy for establishing difficult, but healthy habits, and conquering seemingly lofty goals.
+Running every day can increase your confidence because it builds self-efficacy for establishing difficult but healthy habits and conquering seemingly lofty goals.

 #16: Running Every Day Can Reduce Stress